Board of Directors

 Mr. Muresianu received a Bachelor of Arts in Business Economics from Brown University and a Masters of Business Administration from the Harvard Business School.

-Mr. Pan received a Bachelor of Science in Economics with a concentration in Marketing from The Wharton School of the University of Pennsylvania.
+Mr. Pan received a Bachelor of Science from the Wharton School of the University of Pennsylvania.

 Walter Parkes is a producer, screenwriter, and former studio executive.
 He and his wife, Laurie MacDonald, ran the motion pictures division of Dreamworks Studios from its inception in 1997 until 2006.
 In 2009, Mr. Parkes and Ms. MacDonald formed Parkes-MacDonald ImageNation, a partnership with the Abu Dhabi Media Company for the development and production of films for the international market.
 The partnership produced a feature-length documentary about Malal a Yousafzai, the Pakistani schoolgirl, and activist who survived an assassination attempt by the Taliban.
 Additionally, Mr. Parkes and Ms. MacDonald entered into a production deal with NBC/Universal where their first limited series, “Crossbones,” premiered on NBC in 2014.